Hackathon 2022, Digital Technology Supporting Student Health

 Read more

-The Learning Planet Institute, is offering students from Université Paris Cité the opportunity to participate in the SDG Summer School, taking place in an international framework in Paris from July 3rd to July 28th.
-Addressing sustainability issues, this year, the...
+The Learning Planet Institute offers students from Université Paris Cité the opportunity to participate in the SDG Summer School, taking place in an international framework in Paris from June 24 to July 19th.
+Addressing sustainability issues, this year, the theme is...

 read more